Black Girls and Sport: A Breakup Story

 Download the report

-- Black girls and sport: Exploring the ‘dream-reality’ gap and why sport is losing Black girls
+- Black girls and sport: The ‘dream-reality’ gap and why sport is losing Black girls

 - The wider lives of Black teenage girls: Understanding how expectations for academic success, home responsibilities, minoritisation and adultification bias, along with fears around safety shape her world